Submitty/submitty.github.io/_docs/instructor/assignment_preparation/submission_version_control.md

 ***Submitty will need access to the student's repositories, whether that be adding a SSH key for private repositories, or having public repositories.***

 1. Create a group/organization with a simple name (e.g. cptr101.
-This part can be skipped if using the instructors repositories.)
+This part can be skipped if using the instructor's repositories.)

 2. Create a project within that group/organization with a simple name (e.g. student101)